multi-coop/multi-site-contents/README.md

 This repo contains all contents for multi website, including the site's architecture : website name, locales, navbar, routes, footers, images, and text contents...

-Thoses contents are organized so they could be deployed as a website, thanks to a softawre developped by the digital cooperative **[multi](https://multi.coop)**.
+Thoses contents are organized so they could be deployed as a website, thanks to a software developed by the digital cooperative **[multi](https://multi.coop)**.

 ---

-## Render those contents as a websitte
+## Render those contents as a website

 🚀 &nbsp; Here you'll find the [**"multi-site-app" source code**](https://github.com/multi-coop/multi-site-app) to deploy the `.md` contents contained in this repo.